 A Student visa allows you to live and study a degree-level course in the UK.
 It is issued by the UK government.

-You can only apply for a visa after your offer to study at a UK university has been made unconditional and you have received a Confirmation of Acceptance of Studies (CAS) - more about this below.
+You can only apply for a visa after your offer to study at a UK university has been made unconditional and you have received a Confirmation of Acceptance of Studies (CAS) - there's more about this below.

 You must have received your Student visa before you travel to the UK.